gayled/MSWebDev/non-displaying-html-and-the-document-object-model.md

-## Non-Displaying HTML and the Document Object Model
+## Lesson 1.3: Non-Displaying HTML and the Document Object Model

 Add **&lt;!DOCTYPE html&gt;** to the first line of your webpage.